navinskyy/encrypting-thunderbird/README.md

 Make sure the yourname Thunderbird profile does not have the corresponding private/secret key available.

-Open the received message.
+Open the received encrypted message.

-Observe whether Thunderbird can decrypt it.
+Observe whether Thunderbird can decrypt the message.

-Expected Behavior
+Expected Result

-Without the private key:
+Without the corresponding private key, Thunderbird should not be able to decrypt the encrypted message.

-🔒 ENCRYPTED MESSAGE
-          │
-          │ ❌ No matching private key
-          ▼
-     CANNOT DECRYPT

-With the private key:
+With the correct private key available, Thunderbird should be able to decrypt the message.

-🔒 ENCRYPTED MESSAGE
-          │
-          │ 🔑 Matching private key
-          ▼
-        DECRYPT
-          │
-          ▼
-     📖 READABLE
-       MESSAGE

-🚨 CAUTION

-Do not permanently delete a private key just for testing unless you have a backup.
+Caution: Do not permanently delete a private key just for testing unless you have a backup.
 Removing the private key can make previously encrypted messages impossible to decrypt.

-♻️ RESTORE THE KEY
+♻️ PART 9 — RESTORE THE PRIVATE KEY

-12 · Restore the Recipient's Private Key
+Step 12 — Restore the Recipient's Private Key

 After completing the test: